Bringing Makerspaces into Classrooms to meet STEM and STEAM

 - Multiple Means of Engagement (Why) is the affective network that explains how interest and purpose engages and motivates learners to want to learn.

 - Multiple Means of Representation (What) is the recognition network how content is represented and how learners process information.

 - Multiple Means of Action and Expression (How) is the strategic network involving how learners monitor progress and demonstrate and reflect evidence of learning.

-The National Center on Universal Design for Learning goes deeper referring to the alternate version of the UDL Guidelines found in the book UDL Theory and Practice by David Rose and Ann Meyers where the order of the principles and the guidelines have changed.
+The National Center on Universal Design for Learning goes deeper referring to the alternate version of the UDL Guidelines found in the book UDL Theory and Practice by David Rose and Ann Meyers where the order of the principles and the guidelines have changed to start with the WHY.
 The UDL Guidelines provide a deep dive into each of the principles to checkpoints that provide resources, examples, and research.
 We pulled together the phases of the Design Thinking Process and identified specific options under each principle to create a Design Thinking Process and UDL Planning Tool for teachers.

 Design Thinking and UDL Planning Tool

 In the initial phase of defining the problem, the teacher involves learners to generate possible authentic problems within their local community.
 The problem can be defined by the teacher to encourage learner interest.
 We connected the UDL principle Multiple Means of Engagement to this phase by providing options for recruiting learners’ interest through optimizing relevance, value, and authenticity.
 To understand the problem, the teacher activates learners’ background knowledge and invites them to highlight patterns and critical features around real world problems that impact them.